Couples on OnlyFans: The Honest Guide to Building This Together (Without Breaking What You Have)

 - How much personal life will be shared

-- What specific scenarios, acts, or poses are off-limits for either partner
+- What specific scenarios or poses are off-limits for either partner

-- How boundary changes get discussed if comfort levels evolve
+- How limit changes get discussed if comfort levels evolve

-Write the boundaries down.
+Write the limits down.
 Both partners sign off.
 Review them every 30 days for the first quarter.
-Undocumented boundaries get “forgotten” under financial pressure.
-Written boundaries don’t.

-It’s completely normal to feel that written boundaries feel overly formal for a romantic relationship.
-That feeling is exactly why written boundaries are necessary.
+Undocumented limits get “forgotten” under financial pressure.
+Written limits don’t.
+It may feel overly formal for a romantic relationship — that feeling is exactly why written limits are necessary.
 When money is involved, memory becomes selective.

 Financial Agreements